-The first book (currently under review) details the global and imperial roots to Gunnar Myrdal's An American Dilemma (1944), a leading work of postwar racial liberalism in the US commissioned by Carnegie Corporation of New York.
+The first book (currently under review) details the colonial African roots to Gunnar Myrdal's An American Dilemma (1944), a leading work of postwar racial liberalism in the US commissioned by Carnegie Corporation of New York.
 Unearthed from the Carnegie Corporation papers, I provide a genesis story to An American Dilemma that is less about racial equality in the U.S.—as many Americans would like to remember the study—and more about racial control across the Atlantic.

 The second book, for which I am now writing the proposal, details when and why elite foundations such as the Rockefeller, Carnegie, and Ford foundations became particularly invested in the U.S. civil rights movement.
-Much as with the first book, this second project moves beyond idealized and hegemonic images of these private foundations to provide the human, fallible, and imperfect reasons why, when, and how these organizations became especially engaged with white-black relations in the 20th century.
+Underscoring common (and yet too, distinct) patterns of behavior among the three leading philanthropies at the time, the book illustrates why in the latter half of the 1960s all three organizations became allies—albeit late, relatively insincere, and short-lived allies—of the U.S. civil rights movement.

 Journal Articles and Articles in Edited Volumes: